-Guided selling assures that a ready supply of useful, accessible content, matched to the buyer’s specific needs, will be available to the buyer with a minimal investment of some useful data.
+Guided selling ensures that a ready supply of useful, accessible content, matched to the buyer’s specific needs, will be available to the buyer with a minimal investment of some useful data.
 Marketing utilizes content as product and information/data as currency in the guided-selling world.
 Curious, serious potential buyers are encouraged to look at all manner of useful content, matched to a specific level of interest and gated with data requirements tied to the relative value of the content offered.
 This activity should be monitored and scored to classify how serious the visitor, downloader or reader is.

 Rather than dialing up a sales rep, customers and prospects visit the vendor sales portal for additional information about products.
 Data sheets, customer stories, brochures and other collateral are made available via the portals.
 In many cases, RFIs are simply not needed because the questions are all answered effectively within the customer portal.
 Sales portals offer inward gateways for prospects and customers, but for Marketing, they offer visibility into the sales channel via a panoramic window onto prospect activity and interest level in specific products.

 Within the customer portal, CPQ provides the technology for an ecommerce solution to help design and build a product solution that most effectively addresses the needs of the customer.
 Scripted interviewing questionnaires are answered by the customer, and those responses drive the selection of base models, options and necessary add-ons to fill out and complete an offering matched to individual needs.

 When the time comes to talk price, the portal can provide a price quote or a full-blown proposal.
 Regardless, an accurate price is generated covering all of the necessary parts and options for the product solution being quoted.
 Automated Proposal Generation means you can take that last-minute RFP and turn it around within an hour.

 Flawless Sales Proposals in Minimal Time